MikeChang7/Medical-Sales-and-Customer-Retention-Analysis-/README.md

 # **Medical Sales and Customer Retention Analysis**

-### Project Background
+### Executive Summary
-Medical-x is a GPO (Group Purchasing Organization) that works with medical supply manufacturers in order to faciliate contracts with its members to provide discounts or rebates.
-Established in 2021, Medical-x has seen a growth in its members, along with consist sales but still faces unique challenges that come from both internal and external factors.
+Medical-X is a Group Purchasing Organization (GPO) that partners with medical supply manufacturers to negotiate and facilitate contracts offering discounts and rebates to its member organizations.
+Since its establishment in 2021, Medical-X has experienced steady membership growth and consistent sales performance.
+However, the company continues to face challenges stemming from both internal inefficiencies and external market dynamics.

-The head of business operations has given the task to provide valueable insights that internal cross-functional teams can utilize in order to enhance the overall company performance.
+To address these challenges, the Head of Business Operations has assigned the task of developing data-driven insights that cross-functional departments can leverage to enhance sales performance and strengthen relationships with its members.

-The following key insights and recommenations will focus on the following:
+This comprehensive analysis examines company data from 2021–2024 to uncover key insights and provide actionable recommendations focused on four key areas:

-* Sales Trends: Focusing on total revenue, running total, order volume, and average order value
+* Sales Trends
-* Product Performance:
+* Product Performance
-* Customer Rentention:
+* Customer Retention
-* Regional Comparisons:
+* Regional Comparisons